“I’m Not The Other Woman”—A Short Story

 I nodded, swallowing hard.
 “You’re welcome.”

-She slipped off the stool and brought the bag to her shoulder.
+She slid off the stool and brought the bag to her shoulder.
 “Please,” she paused, “Please don’t say anything to him.
 I don’t want him to know I was here.”

 “You know, he’d appreciate it more if you just told him the truth,” I said.